ashmchiu/cs184-final-proj-writeup/index.md

 ## Abstract

 ## Technical Approach
-A 1-2 page summary of your technical approach, techniques used, algorithms implemented, etc. (use references to papers or other resources for further detail).
-A description of problems encountered and how you tackled them.
-A description of lessons learned.

 ### Starting Point and Set Up
 We built off of CS184's Project 4; we converted the PointMass class to a Particle class, with attributes such as velocity, radius, mass, and momentum, as well as viscosity.
 We then created a new scene with 3 planes, and one sphere.
 In terms of the particles, we put all of their positions into a ball first of 0.08 radius, and used used openGL's `GL_POINTS` and drew them into an array to render them as points.